Madison County WIC

-WIC offers Produce Markets monthly.
+WIC offers free Produce Markets monthly.
 Our Produce Markets include a variety of fresh fruits and vegetables donated from Mid-Ohio Food Bank.
 Produce Markets are typically the first Tuesday of the month from 11am-1pm or until produce is gone.

 Who is Eligible for WIC?